A Holistic Survey of Wireless Multipath Video Streaming: Multipath Video Transmission over Wireless: Benefits and Challenges

-\textbf{Wrapping up the Challenges.} Figure~\ref{fig:Challenges causes and effects} aims at putting together all key issues and possible adverse effects of multipath wireless video streaming.
-The design of any multipath wireless video streaming solution, it is important to avoid or at least minimize such effects.
-In other words, optimization of QoS-related parameters leads to improved QoE\nomenclature{QoE}{Quality of Experience}~\cite{barakovic2013survey}.
-QoS measurements may differ based on the type of video streaming service~\cite{van2011multimedia,sani2017adaptive} such as VoD, live or {real-time}.
-VoD is a video streaming service which encoded media is pre-stored at the server, and the user can select and watch it at any time (e.g., Netflix movies).
+\textbf{Wrapping up the Challenges.}~Figure~\ref{fig:Challenges causes and effects} aims at putting together all key issues and possible adverse effects of multipath wireless video streaming. {It is important to avoid or minimize such effects to design any multipath wireless video streaming solution.} In other words, optimization of QoS-related parameters leads to improved QoE\nomenclature{QoE}{Quality of Experience}~\cite{barakovic2013survey}.
+QoS measurements may differ based on the type of video streaming service~\cite{van2011multimedia,sani2017adaptive}, such as VoD, live or {real-time}.
+VoD is a video streaming service which encoded media is pre-stored at the server, and the user can select and watch it at any time~(e.g., Netflix movies).
 In contrast, in live and {real-time} video streaming services {(e.g., live sport streaming, real-time video including interactive video call, gaming, etc.)} the video content is not pre-stored/available when the streaming starts.
 In live streaming, the buffer is smaller compared to VoD streaming to avoid long delays and it also has stricter deadlines. {Real-time} video streaming has even shorter delay constraint.
-For example, according to~\cite{recommendation20011010} and~\cite{wu2016bandwidth}, a large delay of 5 seconds may be acceptable for VoD and around 1~second delay is acceptable for live streaming, but in order to achieve excellent {real-time} streaming quality, the solution should provide the End-to-End delay not exceed 150 ms. Besides, packet loss rates higher than 1\% are not acceptable for live video streaming solutions~\cite{austerberry2005technology, chow2009ems}.
+For example, according to~\cite{recommendation20011010} and~\cite{wu2016bandwidth}, a large delay of 5 seconds may be acceptable for VoD and around 1~second delay is acceptable for live streaming, but in order to achieve excellent {real-time} streaming quality, the solution should provide the end-to-end delay not exceed 150 ms. Besides, packet loss rates higher than 1\% are not acceptable for live video streaming solutions~\cite{austerberry2005technology, chow2009ems}.
 In some applications with high scenes variability, such as football, it was reported~\cite{mwela2010impact} that subjects already become uncomfortable for packet loss rate slightly above 0.3\%.
 Finally, meeting all QoS requirements does not necessarily guarantee high(est) user QoE.
-Devices' operating system, hardware, battery, operator pricing, light, people around the user and emotion are some examples of factors that impact the users’ experience~\cite{trestian2018seamless,barakovic2013survey}. }
+Devices' operating system, hardware, battery, operator pricing, light, people around the user and emotion are some examples of factors that impact the users’ experience~\cite{trestian2018seamless,barakovic2013survey}.}\\